zaphosting/docs/docs/redm-change-servericon.md

 Finally, you can restart your server.
 Your new server iocn will be loaded next time your server has fully started and will should show up on the server list shortly.

-You have successfully set a custom server icon on your RedM gameserver!
+You have successfully set a custom server icon on your RedM game server!